davidchatting/Approximate/README.md

 * `Approximate::SEND` every time the device sends (uploads) data
 * `Approximate::RECEIVE` every time the device receives (downloads) data (rarely for Proximate Device Handlers, unless the router is also in proximity)

 The Proximate Device Handler and is set by `setProximateDeviceHandler()`, which takes a `DeviceHandler` callback function parameter (here `onProximateDevice`) and a value for the `rssiThreshold` parameter that describes range considered to be in proximity (here `APPROXIMATE_PERSONAL_RSSI`).
 [RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication) is a measure of WiFi signal strength used to estimate proximity.
-It is measured in [dBm](https://en.wikipedia.org/wiki/DBm) and at close proximity (where the reception is good) its value will approach zero, as the signal degrades over distance and through objects and walls, the value will fall - an RSSI of -50 would represent a relatively strong signal.
+It is measured in [dBm](https://en.wikipedia.org/wiki/DBm) and at close proximity (where the reception is good) its value will approach zero, as the signal degrades over distance and through objects and walls, the value will fall.
+For instance, an RSSI of -50 would represent a relatively strong signal.
 The library predefines four values of `rssiThreshold` for use, that borrow from the language of [proxemics](https://en.wikipedia.org/wiki/Proxemics):

 * `APPROXIMATE_INTIMATE_RSSI` -20 dBm (10 centimetres)
 * `APPROXIMATE_PERSONAL_RSSI` -40 dBm (1 metre)